-OceanaGold (New Zealand) Ltd operates gold mines at Macraes and Waihi.
-This document describes the systems and procedures for air quality management at the company's Waihi operations (OGNZL).
+This document describes the systems and procedures for air quality management at the OceanaGold New Zealand Ltd (OGNZL) Waihi Operations.
 These relate to the Martha Open Pit, and the Favona, Trio, Correnso & Martha Underground Mines and ensure that all operations are effectively monitored and managed, and that there are no objectionable adverse effects on air quality.